YaqovZ/Data_visualisation_euro_dollar_rate/README.md

 ## Technologies Used
 - **Python**: The main programming language used for data analysis and visualization.
-- **Jupyter Notebook**: An interactive computational environment that facilitates live code execution, visualizations, and explanatory text.
 - **Pandas**: A Python library used for data manipulation and analysis.
 - **Matplotlib/Seaborn**: Python libraries used for data visualization.